bubriks/katacoda-scenarios/deployment-testing/step5.md

 `kubectl apply -f deployment.yml`{{execute T1}}

+The execution of this script will result in the creation of 2 deployments (each for a different version of the application) and a single service that we will be using.

-To open our solution to outside traffic and specify the routing rules (Necessary for A/B testing) we need to create an Istio ingress gateway.
+To open our solution to the outside traffic and specify the routing rules (Necessary for A/B testing) we need to create an Istio ingress gateway.
+In this case, 50% of traffic goes to each version.

 `kubectl apply -f istio.yml`{{execute T1}}

-Now we must verify that everything is working by running the following command.
+Now to verify that everything is working run the following command.

 `kubectl get pods`{{execute T1}}